Tim Carr Tim Carr

 Salon Updates

-Hey guys, it's been a while since I've written anything, so I just thought I'd give you some updates of things going on in the salon.
-Everything's still great in Culver City, with the addition of the TV, the salon is pretty much all together.
-I've been doing about the same amount of haircuts and other services as I did on the Wilshire location, the main difference in Culver City is that the weekend appointments have been filling up a lot faster.
-If you're looking for a haircut on Saturday or Sunday, it's best to book the day before to be sure to get your spot reserved.
-I generally have room for a men's haircut or two on the same day, but it's a bit of a crapshoot.
-I have vacation coming up in a little less than two months.
-I'm expecting appointments for the week before I leave and the week after I get back to fill up a lot faster than normal, so if you have an event around that time period that you need a haircut for, booking in advance is recommended.
-I can extend my hours in the evenings to fit people in within reason.
-I'm leaving my schedule open for online booking for Easter in case anyone needs a haircut or anything.
-Hours may be shortened if it doesn't fill up--the holidays can be hit and miss in this industry.
+Hey guys, it's been a little while since I last wrote anything, so I thought it would be a good time to share some updates about what’s happening in the salon.
+Everything continues to be going really well in Culver City, and with the recent addition of the TV, the salon is pretty much all put together and looking great.
+I’ve been providing about the same number of haircuts and other services as I did when I was at the Wilshire location; however, the main difference I've noticed in Culver City is that the weekend appointments have been filling up considerably faster than before.
+If you're looking for a haircut on Saturday or Sunday, it's definitely best to book your appointment a day in advance to ensure your spot is secured.
+While I generally have room for a men’s haircut or two on the same day, it can be a bit of a gamble depending on the demand.
+I also want to let you know that I have a vacation coming up in a little less than two months.
+I anticipate that appointments for the week leading up to my departure and the week after I return will fill up much quicker than usual, so if you have an event during that time that requires a fresh haircut, I strongly recommend booking in advance to avoid any disappointment.
+I can extend my hours in the evenings to accommodate clients within reason.
+Furthermore, I’m keeping my schedule open for online booking for Easter in case anyone is in need of a haircut or other services.
+Please be aware that hours may be shortened if demand doesn’t meet expectations—holidays can be a bit hit or miss in this industry.

 Tim